Benjamin Wendorf, Ph.D.:

 Nick Mercadante is a former goaltender who has been passionate about analyzing hockey since he was young (not coincidentally around the same time he was told he was too short to ever make it to the show).
 He has coached at the youth, high school, junior and collegiate levels.
 His passion for in-depth, data-driven, analysis prompted him to start writing and tweeting about the game.
 His work can be found on BlueshirtBanter.com.
 Nick is a Tulane University Law School Grad and Connecticut native, where he now practices law and lives with his wife and their three dogs.
 Yes, he has a Whalers tattoo.
 He is on Twitter @nmercad or can be reached through email at nick [dot] mercadante [at] gmail [dot] com.

 Prashanth is a long-time Red Wings fan, having spent the better part of his childhood living outside of Detroit.
-He graduated from the University of North Carolina at Chapel Hill in 2015 with his doctorate in pharmacy and is finishing his cardiology residency at UNC Medical Center.
-You can find his previous work and Red Wings-focused work over at Winging It In Motown.
-He is always willing to spend the time to explain concepts so please do not hesitate to ask!
+He graduated from the University of North Carolina at Chapel Hill in 2015 with his doctorate in pharmacy and currently works as a cardiology pharmacy specialist at the University of North Carolina.
+He is the co-creator of @meta_hockey, a running bibliography of all things hockey analytics.
+You can find his previous work and Red Wings-focused work over at Winging It In Motown and The Athletic Detroit.
 You can contact him over at Twitter @iyer_prashanth or via email at piyer97 [at] gmail [dot] com.

 As a long suffering Canucks’ fan, pb takes comfort in the idea Einstein was only half right: God might not play dice with the world, but the Hockey Gods do.
-Bringing together a background in engineering and business, pb is interested in finding new ways of looking at the relationships between data and outcomes, both on the ice and in the boardroom.
-You can find his previous work at NHLNumbers, or, if you need a laugh, he writes at Canucks Army and can be found posting Graphic Comments at the Sportingnews. pb is on Twitter at @petbugs13 and @GraphicComments or you can email him at petbugs [at] gmail [dot] com.
+Bringing together a background in engineering and business, pb is interested in exploring was of bringing best practices in data-driven decision-making to the NHL.
+You can find him on Twitter at @petbugs13 and @GraphicComments or you can email him at petbugs [at] gmail [dot] com.

 Andrew Hirsh: Andrew’s H-G Archive Link